 Outcome 5: MEd in TESOL, Literacy, and Culture students will demonstrate growth in ethical behavior, positive values, and inclusive and respectful approach to diversity.
 Candidates will reflect on and gain an understanding of how to support the development of diverse learners through their curricular and instructional decisions.

 The MEd in TESOL, literacy and culture program is a 30 unit program designed to develop a scholarly and practical approach to literacy and second language instruction.
 Embedded in the MEd program's course of study is the 15 units of coursework required to earn the TESOL certificate from USD.
 Students who complete the program graduate with both a master's degree in education and a TESOL certificate.
 We prepare reflective practitioners who can successfully engage and ensure the academic success of students from diverse cultural, linguistic and socioeconomic backgrounds.
 The program's common goals are to:

-- Create critical understanding of theory and practice
+- Create a critical understanding of theory and practice.

 - Provide opportunities for development as change agents and teacher-scholars at local, national and/or international levels.

 **International Students are required to maintain full-time enrollment at 9 units per semester, an additional course is required for International Students in Fall II.